 Follow-up financing

-If you take out a financing when buying a property, it usually consists of two parts: the fixed-interest period and the follow-up financing that starts after the fixed period has expired.
+If you take out a financing when buying a property, it usually consists of two parts: the debit interest period and the follow-up financing that starts after the fixed interest period has expired.

 Often there is a residual debt left after the fixed interest rate period, which you still have to pay.
 Don't worry, this is quite normal.
 The follow-up financing determines the interest rate at which this residual debt will be repaid.